Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Who better to describe the perfect pair of womens petite hiking pants than a petite woman hiker who has been hiking for decades?

-But let's define "petite" first.
+Let's define "petite" first.

 A petite woman hiker is shorter than "average", when "average" is defined as 5'4" (162 cm) and above.

-Why can't we use 2 numbers like the guys do, waist size and length, to simplify our lives?
+Why can't we use 2 numbers like the guys do, just waist size and length, to simplify our lives?

 I think we agree that petite is just another way to say short.

 According to our friend Wikipedia, 40% of American women are 5'3" or shorter.